RoyalFox2140/Essence2200/README.md

 Designed for Cataclysm: Bright Nights latest experimental

+Graphics can be found here, and must be licensed separately. https://github.com/RoyalFox2140/Graphics-2200

 Monsters and factions are a work in progress, please enhance your game difficulty with other mods including Cata++, Secronom, and Really Dark Skies. https://github.com/Noctifer-de-Mortem/nocts_cata_mod https://github.com/Kenan2000/BrightNights-Structured-Kenan-Modpack